FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ***

-Feel free to donate if you like my work or if I was of any help to you!
+Feel free to donate if you like my work!